SAP-samples/teched2025-AD160/exercises/ex2/README.md

 8. If you have stopped the preview, press the green arrow on the upper right of the Storyboard again.
 If the preview is still running, the application should have refreshed itself.

-9. On the *Application Development Project Preview* page, press the tile *Notifications* again.
+9. On the *Application Development Project Preview* page, press the tile *Incidents* again.

 10. Create a new notification in your app by clicking *create* which you can find at the top right.
 You should now see a new attachment section in the application.